-Retailers, traders and installers of small-scale systems who wish to apply to the Clean Energy Regulator to become a registered agent should follow the simple step-by-step process below.
+Retailers, traders and installers of small-scale systems who wish to apply to the Clean Energy Regulator to become a registered agent should follow the step-by-step process below.

 If you do not have an existing REC Registry account and would like to apply to become a registered agent: